ESPToolKit/esp-worker/README.md

 ESPWorker is a C++17 helper library for ESP32 projects that want FreeRTOS power without the boilerplate.
 It wraps task creation, joins, diagnostics, PSRAM stacks, and lifecycle events into a simple API that works with both Arduino-ESP32 and ESP-IDF.

 - Works with FreeRTOS tasks while keeping the familiar `std::function`/lambda ergonomics
-- Joinable workers with runtime diagnostics (`WorkerDiag`) and cooperative destruction
+- Joinable workers with runtime diagnostics (`JobDiag`) and cooperative destruction
+- Pull worker-pool metrics (`WorkerDiag`) including counts and runtime stats
 - Optional PSRAM stacks (`spawnExt`) for memory hungry jobs
 - Thread-safe event and error callbacks so firmware can log or react centrally
 - Configurable defaults and guardrails (max workers, priorities, affinities)